-The proposal is for a house with detached garage to be built on what is currently an area of trees adjacent to other plots intended for development as residential properties.
-Plan 1 shows the existing site layout of Plot 9 with the approximate locations of the trees and Plan 2 shows the approximate proposed layout of Plot 9 with the approximate locations of the trees.
+The proposal is for a house and an attached garage to be built on what is currently an area of trees adjacent to other plots intended for development as residential properties.
+Plan 1 shows the existing site layout of Plot 4 with the approximate locations of the trees and Plan 2 shows the approximate proposed layout of Plot 4 with the approximate locations of the trees.